jungledesh/tella/README.md

 Tella txt B - Help link your bank to fund your wallet via [ plaid link to connect wallet to bank ] B txt Tella - Done
 Tella txt B - Confirm you are sending $10 to A
-B txt Tella - Tes
+B txt Tella - Yes
 Tella txt B - Sent